Tareq Kamleh: Early life, education and career

-After graduating, Kamleh was assigned to the Women and Children's Hospital in the paediatric unit in February 2011.
+After graduating, Kamleh was assigned to paediatric unit in the Women and Children's Hospital in Adelaide in February 2011.
 After two years, Kamleh transferred to Mackay Base Hospital in Queensland from January 2013.
 During this time, Kamleh also worked at Alice Springs Hospital.
-Kamleh was a registered doctor in Western Australia prior to 2015.
-Consequent to Kamleh's recruitment video posting for the Islamic state, the Medical Board of Australia confirmed on 21 June 2015 that it would be suspending the medical registration of Dr Tareq Kamleh.
-The board deemed this suspension was due to ‘manage serious risk to public health and safety’.
+His co-workers called him "lazy".
+He was a registered doctor in Western Australia prior to 2015.
+Consequent to Kamleh's appearance in an ISIL recruitment video, the Medical Board of Australia confirmed on 21 June 2015 that it would be suspending his medical registration to "manage serious risk to public health and safety".